Extended Range

 - Equipment: Twinset or sidemount with extended range configuration

-- Stage Deco Diving: Decompression planning is practiced, and executed during training dives
+- Staged Deco Diving: Decompression planning is practiced, and executed during training dives

-What You’ll Do in the SSI Extended Range Nitrox Course
+What You’ll Do in the SSI Extended Range Course

 Academic Sessions